QAddict/rpg/README.md

 }
 ```

-The goal of __JAST-agic__ is to re-use such factory as grammar definition, and generate the LR(1) parser forsuch grammar,
+The goal of __RPG__ is to re-use such factory as grammar definition, and generate the LR(1) parser forsuch grammar,
 which in turn invokes the factory methods during parsing.
 BTW. the AST factory in fact looks very similar to other parser generators.
 Yet this is directly Java code.